alphasoc/nfr/README.md

 # Namescore
-**Namescore** is a lightweight Linux client used to submit DNS events to _api.alphasoc.net_ for processing.
+**Namescore** is a lightweight Linux client used to submit DNS events to _api.alphasoc.net_ for processing and retrieve alerts.
 The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
-Namescore can be run as a sniffer, or can read PCAP data from file to score.
+Namescore can be run as a sniffer, or can read PCAP data from disk.

-Upon processing, alert data is returned in JSON format to `stdout`, describing the threats and policy violatinons.
+Alert data is returned in JSON format upon processing, describing the threats and policy violations.

 ## Prerequisites
 Namescore requires the development library for `libpcap`.
 Installation steps are as follows (as _root_).